 Finally, after we have the complete information, we can refine the vulnerable service notifications and restrict them to the appropriate versions of OpenSSL in the new EWS data feed.
 Unfortunately, OpenSSL doesn’t provide analysis on whether the vulnerability affects 1.1.0 versions of the library, so we can’t say yet if those are affected until the security community verifies this.

 Getting the word out

 These vulnerabilities likely lead to further exploits down the line once malicious actors have time to productize them.
 We know from experience that Heartbleed vulnerable OpenSSL versions from 2014 still globally number in the tens of thousands, so this is the beginning of a long trek for us to get everyone to update.

 This type of vulnerability information that has been matched to the affected asset is not something that the average IT administrator hears about promptly.
-OpenSSL project is open source and does not promote the urgent need to update to the end-users.
-Responsibility is on software developers who use their library as part of a larger project – be that operating system or a specific software implementation – to update the vulnerable library.
+The OpenSSL project is open source and does not promote the urgent need to update to the end-users.
+Responsibility is on software developers who use their library as part of a larger project—be that an operating system or a specific software implementation—to update the vulnerable library.